Dogs are a beacon of positivity. They are lovely, kind and caring creatures.

 A Bluetick Coonhound Harrier grows up to 28 inches in length, with 19 inches being the full-grown minimum.

-This is around the same size range of a purebred Bluetick Coonhound, and bigger than the 22 inch average of a Harrier.
+This is around the same size range as a purebred Bluetick Coonhound, and bigger than the 22 inch average of a Harrier.

 Regarding weight, the Bluetick Coonhound Harrier can culminate in size anywhere between 45-85 pounds, with the male dogs almost always being larger than their female counterparts.